justindomingue/arthur/README.md

 TODO: Write usage instructions here

+## Roadmap

+* Use answerific to reply to untrained input (questions)
+* Store inputs and replies in a more flexible way

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `bin/console` for an interactive prompt that will allow you to experiment.